 Choice #2: IN OFFICE PROTOCOL: $420 If you are coming to see us then don’t buy the online protocol, Dr. Amin will go over everything with you in person.
 Dr. Amin's fees are $100 per half hour.
 He will read up to a 1 page summary of your case history prior to appointment.
 If you choose to submit this summary, it should be a chronological summary of your symptoms (dating back to onset), infections, exposure, treatments, and anything else that is relevant to the current issue for which you are having the consult.
 The average consultation time is 1.5 hours ($300) and the protocol is $120.
 You will need to purchase the detox supplements (2 months $255), as well as the specialized blood test ($325), which is outsourced to another company.
 You will be paying them, and will have to go to a local laboratory to get a blood draw.
 You also get all follow up consultations re: your NCS case free of charge when you have an in office consult.

 Follow up can be arranged with PCI after purchasing the protocol.
 If your dentist or practitioner is not familiar with the blood test report, or you are unable to decipher which chemical(s) is the source of your toxicity, if supplied with the proper dental records, we will interpret these test results to detect and confirm the source.
-There is a flat fee of $100 for this service (if there are extraordinary amounts of dental records or paperwork that fee could be higher).
+There is a fee of $100 for this service (based on 2 hours).
 Please Contact us to request this service.

 *Patent 13367629 pending.
 Any disclosure or redistribution of material in the protocol without written consent of PCI is illegal.